Showmax/kinetics-downloader/README.md

 python create_meta.py sound --sets 400 --save resources/kinetics_sound
 ```

+The **--sets** switch dictates how many classes will be included in the metadata.
+Example use case: we want to select the hyper-parameters of our neural networks on a small subset
+of Kinetics (let's say 50 from the 400 classes) and then train the neural network on the whole
+dataset.
+Therefore, we will call `python create_meta.py frames --sets 50 400 --save resources/kinetics_video_frames`
+to generate metadata for 50 randomly chosen classes and for all 400 classes.

 **Convert sound tracks into a tfrecords file**:

 Loading mp3 files in Tensorflow (as of version 1.3.0) creates a severe bottleneck for the training speed.